SS North Britain (1945): History

 Empire Cyprus was launched on 18 April 1945, and completed in June.
 She was operated under the management of Charlton, McAllum & Co Ltd. Her port of registry was Greenock and the Code Letters GFWV were allocated.
 She departed from the Clyde on her maiden voyage on 23 June 1945, bound for New York, United States.
 Over the next six months, she would visit Port Said, and Suez, Egypt; Colombo, Ceylon; Calcutta, India; and Rangoon and Kyaukpyu, Burma.

 In 1947, management was transferred to Hugh Roberts & Son, Newcastle upon Tyne.
 In 1948, she was sold to North Shipping Co Ltd and renamed North Britain.
 She remained under the management of Hugh Roberts & Son.
 On 28 January 1952, North Britain ran aground off Fiji.
 She was refloated later that day.
-In 1962, North Britain was sold to Kinabatagan Shipping Co Ltd, Hong Kong and renamed Jesselton Bay.
+In 1962, North Britain was sold to Kinabatangan Shipping Co Ltd, Hong Kong and renamed Jesselton Bay.
 She was operated under the management of United China Shipping Ltd, Hong Kong.
 She arrived on 2 April 1968 at Kaohsiung, Taiwan for scrapping.